PathMLP: Smooth Path Towards High-order Homophily: Introduction

 \section{Introduction}

-Graphs are used to model various interaction scenarios in the real world, such as social networks~\cite{social}, recommendation systems~\cite{recommendersystems}, financial transactions~\cite{fraudfinancial}, etc. Based on this, graph neural networks (GNNs) have been widely explored and developed in order to efficiently process non-Euclidean graph structured data.
-GNNs propagate, aggregate, and transform node and edge features via message-passing mechanisms to learn node and edge representations, and have achieved excellent performance in various tasks such as node classification and link prediction.
+Graphs are employed for modeling various real-world interaction scenarios, such as social networks~\cite{social}, recommendation systems~\cite{recommendersystems} and financial transactions~\cite{fraudfinancial,zhou2022behavior}.
+Recently, graph neural networks (GNNs) have gained significant attention and advancement in efficiently processing non-Euclidean graph-structured data.
+GNNs employ message-passing mechanisms to propagate, aggregate, and transform graph features for learning informative representations of nodes and edges, achieving outstanding performance in various tasks such as node classification and link prediction.

-Classical GNNs~\cite{GCN,GAT,GraphSAGE} obey homophily assumption, i.e., nodes with similar features or the same labels are more likely to be connected.
-The phenomenon of graph homophily is markedly exemplified in social networks and citation networks.
-For example, people in social networks are more likely to make friends with those sharing similar interests; in citation networks, researchers are more likely to cite papers within their field~\cite{networks}.
-However, real-world graphs are exhibiting increasing heterophily, where connected nodes possess dissimilar features or labels.
-For example, fraudulent accounts in financial networks generally interact with a large number of victim (normal) accounts; there is cross-disciplinary interactions in scientific collaboration networks~\cite{bornmann2008citation}.
-Such phenomena challenge the homophily assumption of classical GNNs, hinder their performance, and raises the \emph{heterophily problem}.
+Classical GNNs~\cite{GCN,GAT,GraphSAGE} adhere to the homophily assumption, which states that nodes with similar features or identical labels are more likely to be connected.
+The phenomenon of graph homophily is prominently observed in social networks and citation networks.
+For instance, individuals within social networks tend to establish connections with others who share similar interests; researchers in citation networks are inclined to reference papers within their own field~\cite{networks}.
+However, real-world graphs increasingly exhibit heterophily, where interconnected nodes possess dissimilar features or labels.
+For example, fraudulent accounts in financial networks often engage with a large number of victim (normal) accounts; similarly, scientific collaboration networks exhibit cross-disciplinary interactions~\cite{bornmann2008citation}.
+These phenomena pose a challenge to the homophily assumption of classical GNNs, impeding their performance and giving rise to the \emph{heterophily problem}.

+Existing studies~\cite{SNGNN,ASGNN} argue that in heterophilous scenarios, low-order information surrounding target nodes contains a higher level of noise.
+Unfiltered aggregation of low-order information can significantly interfere with the accurate characterization of node features.
+To confirm this proposition, we conduct statistical experiments and obtain the following observations.